CrisGiacomazzi/Indometh/README.md

 The goal of the pharmacokinetic (PK) analysis is to characterize how indomethacin plasma concentration changes over time after administration and to evaluate inter-subject variability (StatPearls, 2026).

+# Objective

+- The purpose of this project was to bridge the gap between technical data generation and business intelligence, transforming raw statistical output into a highly communicative visualization that enhances stakeholder data literacy and drives operational decisions.